mirabor/AIdvocatAR/README.md

 - future plans:
     - add sketchfab download api (https://sketchfab.com/developers/download-api) to access library of .usdz models and populate model picker view
     - add image to text recognition so users can point their camera at specific lines of text without copying/pasting from the site
+    - publish to App Store for user access

 # how to run